brunch/brunch/readme.md

 ## TODO

-* documentation, documentation und documentation!!!!!!!
+* more & improved documentation
-* move js files from src to build
+* copy js files from src to build
 * move watch to own node package or at least to another file
-* proper error message if brunch directory already exist
+* proper error message if brunch directory already exists
 * proper output info
-* tests!!!!!!!
+* tests